Andrew-S-Rosen/xtb_ase/docs/user_guide/parameters.md

 The `xtb_ase` calculator uses a "profile" system to set how the `xtb` executable is called.
 By default, the `xtb_ase` calculator will run via `xtb --parallel <NCPUS>` where `<NCPUS>` is the number of accessible CPUs.

 If you want to change the default command-line arguments, you can do so by instantiating a new profile.
-For example, to run the `xtb` executable as `xtb --gfn 1`:
+For example, to run the `xtb` executable as `xtb --opt --gfn 1`:

 ```python
 from ase.build import molecule